swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 Note that "nonextensible" does have one problem: Apple already uses [`NS_TYPED_EXTENSIBLE_ENUM `][NS_TYPED_EXTENSIBLE_ENUM] to refer to enum-like sets of constants (usually strings) that *clients* can add "cases" to.
 That's not the same meaning as the exhaustiveness discussed in this proposal.

-During the first review for this proposal, Brent Royal-Gordon suggested "frozen", which was met with general approval or at least no major objections.
+During the first review for this proposal, Becca Royal-Gordon suggested "frozen", which was met with general approval or at least no major objections.

   [NS_TYPED_EXTENSIBLE_ENUM]: https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html#//apple_ref/doc/uid/TP40014216-CH8-ID206